github/codeql/docs/codeql/reusables/beta-note-mrva.rst

     Multi-repository variant analysis is currently available as a beta release and is subject to change.
 To use this feature, you must upgrade the CodeQL extension for Visual Studio Code to a minimum of version 1.8.0.

-    To provide feedback on the feature, see TODO-community-feedback-link.
+    You can report your feedback in the community discussion for the beta release: https://gh.io/mrva-public-beta-discussion.